credbull/credbull-defi/spikes/spike-short-term-fixed/packages/foundry/contracts/fixed/README.md

 ----
 # Rolling Over Investment with Discounting

-Rolling over your investment means that instead of withdrawing your Principal and Yield at Maturity, you automatically reinvest them into the same Product with a new Tenor.
+Rolling over your investment means that instead of withdrawing your Principal and Interest at Maturity, you automatically reinvest them into the same Product with a new Tenor.

 When you roll over, the interest earned during the first period is added to your original Principal (P1), forming a new Principal (P2)